kvdos/JSchallenger/README.md

 - What: JavaScript challenges from JSchallenger.com.
 It includes my own code in case I got it right as well as challenge's author code.
 - Why: Just in case someone is starting, as I am currently, to learn JS and wants to practice.

-Big thanks to the author of JSchallenger.com.
+Big thanks to [Erik Kückelheim](https://www.erik-kueckelheim.com), the author of JSchallenger.com.
 It's not easy to find such good exercises for free.

 # Index